Best Freeview Boxes And Recorders For UK TV In 2023

 What Is Freeview?

-The service provides access to free-to-air TV channels and radio stations, including more than 80 standard channels and 15 HD channels – and that number keeps growing every year.
-The range goes from all the BBC channels (including HD), ITVX, Channel 4, Channel 5, The Food Network, QVC and many others.
+The service provides access to free-to-air TV channels and radio stations, including more than 100 standard and HD channels – and that number keeps growing every year.
+The range goes from all the BBC channels (including HD), ITV, Channel 4, Channel 5, The Food Network, That’s TV, QVC and many others.

 How To Get Freeview

-• A TV Aerial: Freeview channels are broadcast over the air, so you need an aerial that can intercept those signals.
+- A TV Aerial: Freeview channels are broadcast over the air, so you need an aerial that can intercept those signals.
 It can either be an outdoor aerial (on your roof or side of the house), or a cheap, indoor aerial.
-If you need one, take a look at our guide to buying the best indoor aerials.
+If you need one, take a look at my indoor aerials buying guide.

 What Is A Freeview Box – Do I Need One?

 All TVs manufactured and sold in the UK since 2010 should already have Freeview built-in.
-That means that if you bought a telly in the past few years, it should already be capable of showing Freeview channels without a separate box (you would still need an aerial, though).
+That means that if you bought a telly in recent years, it should already be capable of showing Freeview channels without a separate box (you would still need an aerial, though).

-However, if your TV is older, you would have to get a Freeview Box.
+However, if your TV is very old, you would have to get a Freeview Box.

 Some older Freeview boxes and recorders did not support HD broadcasts and channels – but these days – and certainly all the ones mentioned here – support HD.